 Depending on the location of the pipe fabrication work they are classified into two groups.

 - Field Pipe Fabrication.

-There are various factors that determine whether pipes will be shop fabricated or field fabricated or both method will be used.
-In most of the cases, both shop and field pipe fabrication is used.
-The major deciding factors are profitability, type and size of the project, piping material and size, post-fabrication surface treatment, environmental condition, accessibility of equipment, skilled personnel availability, time requirement and availability, etc.
+There are various factors that determine whether pipes will be shop fabricated or field fabricated or both methods will be used.
+In most cases, both shop and field pipe fabrication is used.
+The major deciding factors are profitability, type, and size of the project, piping material, and size, post-fabrication surface treatment, environmental condition, accessibility of equipment, skilled personnel availability, time requirement, and availability, etc.

 Tools/Equipment used for Pipe Fabrication